cpamieta/datascienceproject/CodeBook.md

 * fBodyGyroMag
 * fBodyGyroJerkMag

 ####Each form of the variable has two calculation performed, the mean and the Standard deviation.
 You can see this by having either mean or std near the the end of the variable name.
-At the end the values are displayed as floats with seven digits after the decimal point.
-In total, there are 68 variables used in the two final data sets.
+At the end the values are displayed as floats withseven digits after the decimal point.

 * "tBodyAccmeanX"